Relational databases have a long-standing position in most organizations, and for good reason.

 Replica sets also provide operational flexibility by providing a way to upgrade hardware and software without requiring the database to go offline.
 This is an important feature, because these types of operations can account for as much as one third of all downtime in traditional systems.

 MongoDB Enterprise Advanced features extensive capabilities to defend, detect, and control access to data through its native authentication, authorization, auditing, and encryption features.

-Enterprises can use MongoDB Enterprise Advanced to comply with standards such as HIPAA, FERPA, PCI, SOX, GLBA, ISO 27001, and others.
+Enterprises can use MongoDB Enterprise Advanced to comply with standards such as HIPPA, FERPA, PCI, SOX, GLBA, ISO 27001, and others.

 To learn more, download the MongoDB Security Reference Architecture.

 Ops managers and cloud managers incorporate best practices to help keep managed databases healthy and optimized.
 They ensure operational continuity by converting complex manual tasks into reliable, automated procedures with the click of a button.